opea-project/docs/developer-guides/doc_guidelines.rst

       As a practical example, here's how you could include markdown content into a reST document, and have that included content interpreted as markdown.
-      Note that Sphinx will complain if it finds a .md or .rst file that's not included in a toctree directive, it's bese to us a .txt extension for included files::
+      Note that Sphinx will complain if it finds a .md or .rst file that's not included in a toctree directive, it's best to us a .txt extension for included files::

          .. include:: mdtable.txt